mcpython4-coding/core/README.md

 How to setup?
 -----------------------------------------------------------------------------------------------------
-Install any python 3.x version .
+Install any version of python3.

 Download this project, unzip it, open a console in its directory and type: